MicrosoftDocs/dataexplorer-docs/data-explorer/troubleshoot-database-table.md

    .rename table <OldTableName> to <NewTableName>
     ```

 1. Ensure you use table and column names that are not reserved keywords or literals, such as `1day` or `2hours`.
 When you try to create a table using keywords or literals, you'll get a syntax error.
-Use [identifier quoting](kusto/query/schema-entities/entity-names.md#identifier-quoting) around keywords and literals to resolve syntax errors.
+Enclose keywords and literals between quotation marks to resolve syntax errors.
+For more information, see [Referencing identifiers in queries](kusto/query/schema-entities/entity-names.md#referencing-identifiers-in-queries).

 ## Deleting or renaming a table